mmp4k/proophgen/README.md

 Why developers love CRUD?
 Because it's easy to automate work around it.
 Why developers hate DDD/CQRS?
 Boilerplates.

-Using this small app `proophgen` and single 15th lines `yaml` file you can generate a project that contains more than 20 files (with phpspec tests!) and start coding.
+Using this small app `proophgen` and single 15th lines `yaml` file you can generate a project that contains **40 files** (with phpspec tests!) and start coding.
 No more boilerplates.

 You can also use singe command to create your ValueObject, Command.